willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 | 2181038087-13 | <ul><li>**Likely reason for the error code**: Windows Mixed Reality is unable to synchronize the Mixed Reality camera frame timestamps to your PC timestamps. </li><li>This is most likely caused by an incompatible USB Host controller. </li></ul> |
 | 2181038087-14 | <ul><li>**Likely reason for the error code**: Windows Mixed Reality is having trouble initializing the presence sensor on your Mixed Reality headset. </li><li>**Troubleshooting**:</li><ol start="1"><li>Unplug your HMD and plug it back in.</li><li>Try another USB port.</li></ol></ul> |

+## I'm getting a "The install class is not present or is invalid" error in Device Manager

+If you see "HoloLens Sensors" with a yellow exclamation mark in Device Manager, double click on the device for additional details.
+If you see a message saying "The install class is not present or is invalid", this is typically because your PC is running Windows 10 N. Please note that N-editions of Windows 10 do not support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10.

+For more information on Windows 10 N, please visit [this page](https://support.microsoft.com/en-us/help/4039813/media-feature-pack-for-windows-10-n-october-2017).

 ## Motion Controllers

 ### My controller is stuck in an infinite reboot (buzzing after LEDs cycle) OR the controller doesn't turn on at all